 The upside to Site123 is that it offers e-commerce functionality on all plans, which can save you about 50% or more over other website builders.

-If even after reading all that, building a website yourself sounds like too much of a hassle, you can use Fiverr to hire a designer that will build a website for you for as low as 5$ on any of the platforms above.
+If after reading all this, building your own website sounds like too much of a hassle, you can use Fiverr to hire a Wix designer that will set up your site for you for as little as $5.
+Then, you can personalize your site and add new artwork yourself.

 Get Your Artwork Discovered by Building a Stunning Art Website